101 – McMaster University

 - if you are entering Level I of a first baccalaureate degree program,

-- have graduated from high school within the last 2 years and
+- if you have graduated from high school and

-In previous years, a minimum average in the mid-80s (or equivalent standing) was required for guaranteed residence.
-This average is subject to change for 2018 admission.
+In previous years, a minimum average in the low to mid-80s (or equivalent) was required for guaranteed residence.
+This average is subject to change for 2020 admission.

 The guaranteed residence space must be secured by completing an online residence application, including deposit, by the deadline date specified in your offer of admission letter.

-Those who do not receive a residence guarantee may apply to a waiting list.
+If you do not receive a residence guarantee, you may apply to a waiting list.

 The Student Success Centre provides you with academic and development support, including understanding academic expectations, developing academic skills, and job search and interview skills workshops.